nobias-fht/pasteur_n2v/docs/n2v/answers.md

     => Here are the answers:

-    1. The `means` and `stds` deviation are the means and standard deviations of the trainign dataset pixel values.
+    1. The `means` and `stds` deviation are the means and standard deviations of the training dataset pixel values.
 They are used to normalize the patches. this allows to have pixel values in similar ranges across patches, leading to more stable training.
-    2. The UNet depths is 2 by default.
+    2. The UNet depth is 2 by default.
 This is the number of downsampling and upsampling that the UNet performs.
     3. The loss is `mse`, which stands for `mean square error`.